Frequently Asked Questions

 Applications will not be processed if received after the deadline, or if incomplete.
 Only one application per individual will be accepted.
 Applications will not be accepted by phone or fax.

 We take great care to ensure all applications are processed accurately and confidentially.
-If you are applying online, a message will appear immediately after you press “submit,” confirming that your application has been received (you will receive a copy by email).
-If you are applying by mail, you will receive an email confirming receipt of your application.
-Applications submitted by mail must be postmarked before the application deadline.
+Once you have submitted your online application, a message will appear immediately after you press “submit,” confirming that you have completed the form.